pieroxy/http-front-server/doc/ROADMAP.md

   * [Med] Multiple Action (That holds a list of actions, ex: Set a cookie & redirect)
 * https
   * [Hi] Handle directly certbot to update https certs
-  * [Top] More sane default options to the https stack
 * ReverseProxy
   * [Med] Allow a back end to use a provided self-signed certificate
 * Misc